 The Australian Standard is designed to ensure that builders take the necessary action to reduce the probability of ground movement that can affect dwellings.
 The Australian Standard classifies land according to the expected ground surface movement and the depth to which this movement extends.
 Both the Code and the Australian Standard require that a builder engages an engineer or other suitably qualified person to assess the site and soils for building suitability.
 The extent of necessary ground levelling and footings are then determined according to these classifications.
 The engineer must design a footing system to work with certain design criteria dependent on the soils and area conditions.
 The footing should accommodate normal movements caused by seasonal volume changes in soils and weather.

-A builder would not be liable for damage caused by subsidence if the builder has acted in accordance with relevant regulations regarding ground testing and site preparation.285
+It is unlikely that a builder would be liable for damages caused by subsidence if the builder has acted in accordance with relevant regulations regarding ground testing and site preparation.
+284

 12.3.2 Government Provided Measures